-Whether you want to call it a planet, dwarf planet, Kuiper Belt Object, or some or none of the above, there’s no denying that Pluto and its family of moons are true curiosities in the Solar System.
-Not only does little Pluto have one moon — Charon — that’s so massive in comparison that they both actually orbit each other around a central point outside the radius of either (if you feel like adding “binary” to whatever term you prefer to use, go right ahead) but it also has four other smaller moons in orbit that kinda sorta break the rules of how moons are “supposed to” behave.
+Whether you call it a planet, a dwarf planet, or a Kuiper Belt or Trans-Neptunian Object—or all of the above—there’s no denying that Pluto and its family of moons are true curiosities in the Solar System.
+Not only does little Pluto have one moon, Charon, that’s so massive in comparison that they both orbit each other around a point outside the radius of either, but it also has four other smaller moons in orbit that break the general rules of how moons are “supposed to” behave.

 But Pluto’s four wee moons — Nix, Hydra, Kerberos, and Styx, all of which were discovered between 2005 and 2012 — don’t rotate like that.
-Instead, they each have their own rotation rates and resonances, none of which are in face-lock with Pluto.
-They tumble through space more like asteroids or comets than moons, causing scientists to wonder both why and how they got that way.
+Instead they each have their own rotation rates and resonances, none of which are in tidal lock with Pluto.
+They tumble through space more like asteroids or comets than moons, causing scientists to wonder why and how they got that way.

 Want to know more?
-Watch the video below from NASA’s New Horizons team featuring Discovery News host and spaceflight historian Amy Shira Teitel:
+Watch a video below from NASA’s New Horizons team featuring spaceflight historian and author Amy Shira Teitel:

 Learn more about Pluto, its moons, and the New Horizons mission here.